This Morning (TV programme): Studio

 The 2015 exterior design of former studio coinciding with the programme's revamp.

-From 1996 to April 2018, This Morning left the Albert Dock, Liverpool and broadcast live from Studio 8 at The London Studios on the South Bank, which features large picture windows looking out over the River Thames.
+From 2 September 1996 to April 2018, This Morning left the Albert Dock, Liverpool and broadcast live from Studio 8 at The London Studios on the South Bank, which features large picture windows looking out over the River Thames.
 Coinciding with the programme's revamp, the outside of the studio was repainted with the new This Morning logo and branding.

-Since 16 April 2018, This Morning has been broadcast from Studio 3 of the newly renovated Television Centre run by BBC Studioworks, along with the rest of ITV Daytime, including Loose Women, Lorraine and Good Morning Britain.
+From 16 April 2018 to 25 December 2025, This Morning had been broadcast from Studio 3 of the newly renovated Television Centre run by BBC Studioworks, along with the rest of ITV Daytime, including Loose Women, Lorraine and Good Morning Britain.

 It was planned to move back to the studios in 2023, but in October 2018, ITV announced it was looking to sell the site and would continue with the current studios and offices longer term.
 In November 2019, the London studio of This Morning was sold to Mitsubishi Estate.

+From 2018 to 2025, Television Centre, run by BBC Studioworks, had been the home of ITV Daytime, but from 5 January 2026 with ITV looking to cut costs, it was announced that This Morning and the rest of ITV Daytime would now be broadcast from The H Club Studio in Covent Garden, while Good Morning Britain would move to the ITN headquarters in Central London.
+The changes saw 220 jobs lost as part of the cost-cutting measures.